Last updated 10th February, 2026

-Smarty Mobile launched its 5G service in January 2022, so it arrived quite a lot later than many other MVNOs (mobile virtual network operators), but not many use Three’s network to offer 5G.
+Smarty launched its 5G service in January 2022, so it arrived quite a lot later than many other MVNOs (mobile virtual network operators), but not many use Three’s network to offer 5G.

-Smarty Mobile 5G Summary
+Smarty 5G Summary

 |

-Smarty Mobile 5G coverage |
+Smarty 5G coverage |

 |